hn303/CamLandEc-RM03/supervision1-assignment.md

 });
 </script>

-> If you prefer to print out the whole supervision instruction, please find the pdf version in the section of supervision on [RM03 Moodle page](https://www.vle.cam.ac.uk/course/view.php?id=179012){: .btn }.
+> If you prefer to print out the whole document, please find the pdf version in the section of supervision on [RM03 Moodle page](https://www.vle.cam.ac.uk/course/view.php?id=179012){: .btn }.

 # Assignment for Supervision 1
 **Submission Dealine: 24 Feb (Tuesday) 12:00pm, 2021**